mariadb-developers/docker/README.md

 `docker logs <container_name>`
 Replace <container_name> with the name of the container.

+Navigate to localhost:8000 to test the PHP/Laravel application.

 #
 4.)
 Docker-based Development Environment with NodeJS and ExpressJS